Investor Relations Campaign Engages Retail Base for NYSE-Listed Public Company

 Website Page Views

 In just one year, RPM’s individual retail investors increased by 19%, from 101,000 to 120,000.
-The goal to expand its retail base through digital communications was reflected in a 164% jump in website traffic and a 330% boost in page views during the eight-month period following the launch of RPM’s new website.
-In addition, RPM’s stock price and market cap were tracked as part of the campaign and, although much of their performance was directed correlated to the company’s financial results, our communications initiatives did have some impact.
+The goal to expand the public company’s retail base through digital communications was reflected in a 164% jump in website traffic and a 330% boost in page views during the eight-month period following the launch of RPM’s new website.
+In addition, RPM’s stock price and market cap were tracked as part of the investor relations campaign and, although much of their performance was directed correlated to the company’s financial results, our investor communications initiatives did have some impact.
 At the start of our campaign, RPM’s stock closed at $33.13 and its market cap was $4.4 billion.
 By our campaign’s conclusion, its stock price had increased by 28% to $42.42 and the market cap rose 30% to $5.7 billion.